Langcliffe: St John the Evangelist, Langcliffe

 There is some beautiful stenciling in the chancel.
 Our green altar-frontal has an interesting story – it was made from a dressing gown belonging to Lord Halifax, the former Viceroy of India.

-Visitors can browse a varied selection of second-hand books and CDs which have been donated and are on sale to raise funds for the church.
+Visitors can browse a varied selection of second-hand books which have been donated and are on sale to raise funds for the church.

 For further details on the history of the church there are information folders on display.

 You are seeing this message instead because your browser has not loaded the program code to produce the map.

 This could be for a variety of reasons, including:

 - Regular Services